powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 We do not issue refunds on our products and services unless we are unable to fulfill your order.

 ## Content
-Our Product and Services allows you to post, link, store, share and otherwise make available certain information or other material (“Content”).
+Our Product and Services allows you to post, link, store, share and otherwise make available certain information or other material ("Content").
 You are responsible for Content that you post on or through our Product or Service, including its legality, reliability, and appropriateness.

 By posting Content on or through our Product and Service, You represent and warrant that: (i) Content is yours (you own it) and/or you have the right to use it and the right to grant us the rights and license as provided in these Terms, and (ii) that the posting of your Content on or through our Products or Service does not violate the privacy rights, publicity rights, copyrights, contract rights or any other rights of any person or entity.
 We reserve the right to terminate the account of anyone found to be infringing on a copyright.